-Studying Music, Performance and Production at our Centre for Music and Audio Technology (launching in 2018) will give you the knowledge, skills and confidence to launch your career in the music industry.
+Studying Music, Performance and Production at our Centre for Music and Audio Technology will give you the knowledge, skills and confidence to launch your career in the music industry.

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

 On most programmes, you study a combination of compulsory and optional modules.
 You may also be able to take ‘elective’ modules from other programmes so you can customise your programme and explore other subjects that interest you.

 The module will focus upon the development of stagecraft skills (practical and artistic), supported by an understanding of psychological strategies which can streamline practice sessions and optimise performance.
 Students will study the key elements of professionalism in performance, including artistic communication/audience relationship; pace, choreography & stage management; control of technology; adjustment to context/venues.
 Skills and understanding are promoted through individual instrumental lessons and through performance workshops which provide a weekly forum for discussion and feedback.
 Students will work towards a 5-6 minute final performance assessment and submit a written review that critiques stagecraft issues (practical and artistic) in relation to 2 professional performances they have attended as audience members.

 In this module students will be guided to create, produce and perform an original, collaborative musical work which will be presented in the summer term.
 Group projects between three to five students will be considered.
 Each student will negotiate their role within the group, aided by a supervising tutor, and students will be required to document their working processes throughout the project.
 Initial workshops will discuss collaborative methods and provide an analysis of case studies.
 Later workshops will be used to try out and test ideas, with feedback from both the lecturer and other student groups.